 For Bikram Bindra, senior account director, planning, BBDO India, the new Aircel campaign for its 3G plan is a mixed bag.
 "Definitely, the thought of capturing a particularly fun or candid moment and then sharing it with a larger group is interesting and would certainly resonate well with the youth.
 However, the role of the product is not very clear, and the role of the internet or 3G in recording the moment is rather tenuous.
 The specific aspect of internet speed, which the provider wants to highlight, gets totally missed," he remarks.

 According to Bindra, in terms of execution, the 'Pappu' TVC seems forced and bordering on annoying.
-'Face' and 'Library', on the other hand, are successful in capturing very 'real slice of life' moments and hence stand out in terms of memorability and recall.Think you can write a better story?
-Send your CV to firstname.lastname@example.org if you want to cover marketing for us!
+'Face' and 'Library', on the other hand, are successful in capturing very 'real slice of life' moments and hence stand out in terms of memorability and recall.Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days